pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 # Foundations of Computational Social Systems: Projects Guide

 50% of the course assessment is based on a final course project.
 Projects are done in groups that can have at most 4 students and must mix students with different backgrounds (at least two different backgrounds per group).
-The purpose of the project is to show what you have learned in the course in terms of data management, analysis, statistics, and interpretation.
+The purpose of the project is to show what you have learned in the course in terms of hypothesis testing, data management, analysis, statistics and interpretation.
 Projects have to start from a research question and have an empirical focus, but at the same time critically reflect on methods, hypotheses, conclusions, and limitations.

 ## Some basic information:

 - The format of project presentations will be a poster presentation: groups will present their work as a poster while the committee ask questions and vote on the quality of the research and presentations.

-- Group poster presentations will take place physically in the **lecture room HS FSI I (FSEG054) from 11 to 14 on 28.01**.
+- Group poster presentations will take place physically in the **lecture room HS FSI I (FSEG054) from 11 to 14 on 28.01.2026**.
 Each presentation will have a time limit of 10 minutes, followed by 10 minutes for discussion.
 Each student in the group has to participate in both their project presentation and their discussion round.

 - *(**Printing and installing your poster**: You are responsible to hand-in your poster for print and installing it on the day of the examination.
 The format of your poster is **A0 format, 841 x 1190 mm**.
-One group member should send the poster in PDF format and in A0 format to Paula Nauta by **19.01.2025 : nauta@student.tugraz.at**. **Any delay results in no print and fail in the exam**.)*-> **needs to be updated?**
+One group member should send the poster in PDF format and in A0 format to Paula Nauta by **19.01.2025 : nauta@student.tugraz.at**. **Any delay in sending results in no print and fail in the exam**.)*-> **needs to be updated?**

-- Every student has to attend to **the poster persentation session**; each student will be a  each student will be presenter in one round and a  each student will be presenter in one round and discussant in the other one.
+- Every student has to attend **the poster presentation session**; each student will be a will be presenter in one round and a discussant in the other one.

-- Discussants only need to pay attention to the poster presentation and ask questions or propose improvements afterwards.
-To qualify for the full grade, each student in your group has to ask a question when you are a discussant.
+- Discussants need to pay attention to the poster presentation and ask questions or propose improvements afterwards.
+To qualify for the full grade, each student in a group has to ask a question when they are a discussant.
 After that, lecturers might ask questions and also make comments.

-- *(You can get guidance for your projects in two sessions: 17.12.2024 and 14.01.2025 from 11:00 to 12:00.
-There are no lectures from 17.12.2024.)*-> needs to be updated?
+- *(You can get guidance for your projects in two sessions: 13.01.2025 and 20.01.2025 from 11:00 to 12:00.
+The first session will be in the usual classroom and the second session will be held during office hours of the tutors, and students can come to their respective offices.
+There will be no more lectures from 17.12.2025.)*

 - Apart from the poster presentation, and after getting feedback, each group submits a max.
 6-page research report.
 The deadline to submit your report is **February 10th** (end of day).
 You can submit over Teach Center.